-If you want to set up regular money transfers, such as every week or fortnight, then you can.
-This is sometimes one of the first things people do when they have just moved to Australia and found a new job.
+If you want to set up regular money transfers, such as every week or fortnight, you can.
+This is often one of the first things people do when they have just moved to Australia and find a new job.
 Many currency transfer services let you do this online, over the phone or in person.

-If you want to set up regularly scheduled overseas payments then resist using a bank.
-Currency transfer services are simply better when sending overseas.
+If you want to set up regularly scheduled overseas payments, resist using a bank.
+Currency transfer services are simply better when sending money overseas.

 Fees for receiving money into your bank account

-However when you receive money with an international currency transfer service it can be deposited directly into your bank account without any extra fees and at better exchange rates while some providers will let you collect it as cash or a cheque.
+However, when you receive money with an international currency transfer service, it can be deposited directly into your bank account without any extra fees and at better exchange rates.
+Some providers will let you collect it as cash or a cheque.

 How to compare international money transfer services

 Send more money overseas with currency transfer services and find the provider that’s right for your needs by comparing a few simple things.

 Find a provider that works for you by making sure they accommodate your minimum transfer amount, required transfer speed and services available.
 After that, compare their rates and fees against the amount you are sending to find out which is more cost-effective.

 Finding the right money transfer company can be as simple as that.